History : Sokaogon Chippewa Community

 Sokaogon means "Post in the Lake" people, because of a spiritual significance of a post, possibly the remains of a petrified tree, that stood in nearby Post Lake.

 The Sokaogon Chippewa Community is also known as the Lost Tribe because the legal title to the 12 mile square reservation from the treaty of 1854 was lost in a shipwreck on Lake Superior.
 Under the provisions of the 1934 Reorganization Act, 1,745 acres of land were purchased for the Mole Lake Reservation.
 In 1930, a roll had been taken in the Mole Lake area and 199 Native Americans were determined to be in the Band.

 According to Tribal history, Tribal Members were promised this land by a treaty signed with President Franklin Pierce.
 The agent, who was to confirm the treaty and secure the land for them, drowned on his return trip from Washington.
 The Tribe, under the leadership of Chief Willard Ackley, finally and after a long struggle, received federal recognition and reservation status in 1937.

 To this day, the Tribe actively pursues any knowledge or document to support their claim to the original treaty lands.

 The Sokaogon (Mole Lake) Chippewa Community enjoys three beautiful lakes either on or adjacent to the small reservation: Mole Lake, Bishop Lake and Rice Lake, which lies at the headwaters of the Wolf River.

 The Mole Lake Casino & Lodge is located seven miles south of Crandon on Highway 55, and 30 miles east of Rhinelander.
 The Casino offers live entertainment and dancing, full service bars, the Cafe Manoomin restaurant, 12 blackjack tables, and more than 500 slot machines.

 The Mole Lake area boasts hundreds of miles of snowmobile trails, hiking and mountain biking trails, ATV/UTV trails, and cross-country ski trails.
 There are over 800 lakes, 82 trout streams and 400,000 acres of public wilderness land teeming with wildlife in the vicinity.

 Chief Willard Ackley

-Born on December 25, 1889, in a traditional Ojibwe wigwam along the shores of what the old people called "Dry Lake" (now called Bishop Lake), Chief Ackley is said to have been one of the last born into "the old ways" of the Sokaogon.
+Chief Ackley, the last hereditary Chief of the Sokaogon Chippewa, was born on December 25, 1889, in a traditional Ojibwe wigwam along the shores of what the old people called "Dry Lake" (now called Bishop Lake).